-Anyone who regularly works on woodworking projects will understand the significance of applying a finish to wood.
+Anyone who regularly works on woodworking projects will understand the significance of applying a finish to the wood.
 Once you complete a wood item, you should apply a coating to protect its surface and enhance its looks.
 Two popular types of finish are lacquer and polyurethane.

 Each type has unique characteristics, and as a woodworker, you need to know the difference between the two and where to use each one.
 In this post, we discuss lacquer vs. polyurethane so that you know how to get the best out of these two types of wood finish.